How the translation memory feature can be used to speed up the translation process and improve consistency across texts

 In your list of suggestions, you can see a small bar showing the quality of each suggestion.

-The best suggestions is always listed first, the other suggestions are sorted highest to lowest percentage.
+The best suggestion is always listed first, the other suggestions are sorted highest to lowest percentage.

 Choose a suggestion that fits and click on “Apply” to use it.

 The translation memory will only suggest translations matching the current language codes (locales).

 Imagine you have three languages in your project:

 Both German languages will be used to find suggestions when translating from ‘English’ to ‘German’.
 The translation memory will even find suggestions when the source strings don’t match exactly.
 The similarity is then displayed as a progress bar next to each suggestion.

-In the extended statistics section of your Reports tab you’re able to continuously track and optimize how Translation Memory fits best in your individual translation process.
+In the extended reports section of your Reports tab you’re able to continuously track and optimize how Translation Memory fits best in your individual translation process.